 46 – Go deep-sea fishing at Port Canaveral

-Most charter tours are more than happy to transport you to and from your Orlando hotel to the Port, where a licensed and experienced guide will take you onto the open ocean in search of the freshest catch.
+Most charter tours are more than happy to transport you to and from your Orlando hotel to the Port.
+A licensed and experienced guide will take you onto the open ocean in search of the freshest catch.

-47 – Catch the dinner show at Mango’s Tropical Cafe
+47 – Catch a dinner show at Mango’s Tropical Cafe

-After being wowed by the Caribbean show, grab a feather boa and make your way to the on-site nightclub, considered one of Orlando’s hottest destinations to party the night away.
+After being wowed by the Caribbean show, grab a feather boa and make your way to the on-site nightclub.
+It’s considered one of Orlando’s hottest destinations to party the night away.

-48 – Experience the high-energy Rock Dinner Show Orlando
+48 – Join the gang at Capone’s Dinner & Show

 50 – Play detective at Sleuths Mystery Dinner Shows